crispgm/crispgm.com/site/_posts/2017-07-06-isomorphic-react-preact-with-heroku.md

 ## Build after Deployment

-Deployment on Heroku is easy, but I had to commit `dist` folder to codebase at first, which was not an elegant way.
+Deployment on Heroku is easy, but I had to commit `dist` folder to codebase at first, which was really a heavy way (hundreds of kilobytes each push).
 Then I found `heroku-postbuild` hook, by which deployment can trigger Webpack build.

-Add `heroku-postbuild` to `package.json`：
+So let's add `heroku-postbuild` to `package.json`:

 ```
 "heroku-postbuild": "webpack -p --config ./config/webpack.prod.config.js"
 ```

+_Hint_: We should ensure that the build process works before pushing codes.
+Otherwise, deployment fails.

 # Optimizing and Preact

-After the launch of new Node/React application, I could hardly ignore the long gap before I saw the page finally.
-Heroku is commonly lag in China due to firewall.
+After the launch of new Node/React application, I could hardly ignore the long gap between the response reached and I saw the page finally.
+Heroku is commonly laggy in China due to geolocation reason and the great firewall.
 I put it down to this reason until I found the `bundle.js` is 1.8 mb.

-The reason is Webpack production configuration is wrong, I fixed it by adding `UglifyJsPlugin` and it is now 700 kb.
+The reason is that the Webpack production configuration was wrong, I fixed it by adding `UglifyJsPlugin` and it is now 700 kb.

 ```js
 plugins: [